What does China's version of the world map look like?

 The center of the universe

-To those accustomed to the maps commonly used in most western educational contexts and textbooks (the western map is known as the “Mercator projection” and centers the world on Europe/Africa with Asia off to the east and North and South America over on the west) the experience of first encountering an authentically Chinese map can be a jarring experience.
+To those accustomed to this perspective, the experience of first encountering an authentically Chinese map can be a jarring experience.
 Europe has been shifted to the margins!
 China now commands the privileged spot, that is, close to the center.

 In this vision of the world the West is the soloist, while the rest are just backup singers.